daostack/subgraph/README.md

 ## Commands

-All npm scripts can be called within a container using `docker-compose` with all dependencies and services set up:

-`npm run docker <command>`

 1. `migrate` - migrate contracts to ganache and write result to `migration.json`.
 2. `codegen` - (requires `migration.json`) automatically generate abi, subgraph, schema and type definitions for